 Hard disk drives have a strong reputation as data storage devices used by people throughout the years.
 Nevertheless, HDDs are susceptible to faults that can lead to a severe data loss situation.

-Before estimating what to do with a hard drive, it is critical to understand the issue.
+After learning how to run diagnostics with a hard drive on Windows 10 and 11, it is also critical to understand the issue.
 A user can inspect the device at home, going through several steps.

 Does You Hard Drive Need Diagnostics? - Warning Signs